How To Heal From Past Trauma And Wounds

 Sadly, some people never deal with the baggage because it’s hard work, and they don’t know the freedom and healing that Christ longs to give them.
 They don’t envision a future without it.

-You Need a Vision
+You Need A Vision

 To be free from your past baggage, you have to face your baggage and be willing to do the hard work.
 But you also need to ask God to give you a picture of what walking in freedom will look like.